Updated March 17, 2023

 It is a nice approach to put up a message in such scenarios for the user who use old browsers.
 Messages like “ Sorry!
 Your browser does not support frames.” to notify.

 Frame technology is not supported by quite a number of browsers these days.
-Many a time, it is noticed that the contents of the webpage are not displayed properly for smaller devices.
+It is often noticed that the contents of the web page are not displayed properly for smaller devices.
 Anyway, it is good to have knowledge of what existed so that better models could be developed to be compatible with new technologies.